navin-mohan/corruptme/README.md

 The corruptfile class provides the basic file streams (including C style file pointers) container that can be extended to include different corruption methods.

-The methods header file contains all the derived method classes avalable.
+The methods header file contains all the derived method classes available.